9 Things Doctors Wish You Knew About Shoveling Snow

 Shoveling snow is strenuous

 Shoveling snow is physically taxing even for those in good shape.
 For those at high risk for heart disease, shoveling snow can be especially dangerous because of the strain that it puts on the heart.
-“In the cold weather, your smaller arteries, particularly in your feet and arms, have a tendency to constrict, and it creates a lot of back pressure on the heart,” says Shoeb Sitafalwalla, MD, cardiologist at the Advocate Heart Institute at Advocate Lutheran General Hospital in Park Ridge, Illinois.
+“In the cold weather, your smaller arteries, particularly in your feet and arms, have a tendency to constrict, and it creates a lot of back pressure on the heart,” says Shoeb Sitafalwalla, MD, a cardiologist at the Advocate Heart Institute at Advocate Lutheran General Hospital in Park Ridge, Illinois.
 “This, combined with the fact that you’re lifting or shoveling heavy amounts of snow, increases the heart rate and oxygen demand on the heart.”
 If you have a pre-existing heart condition, you risk taxing your heart to a level that it simply can’t handle, Dr. Sitafalwalla says.
 If you have coronary artery disease, heart failure, congestive heart failure, a weakened heart muscle, or tight or leaky valves that impede blood flow to the heart, it’s best to avoid shoveling snow altogether.
 Find out the 15 life-saving tips to prevent heart disease.

 Don’t eat a big meal before shoveling snow

-Stay in shape year round
+Stay in shape year-round

 Do a warm-up

-Stretch prior to shoveling to avoid back spasms and injuries.
+Make sure you stretch prior to shoveling to avoid back spasms and injuries.
 Back injuries are common, especially when shoveling heavy and wet snow, so a quick warm-up can help your body prepare for the strenuous task ahead.
 Dr. Kopecky recommends squats, toe touches, and stretching your arms and legs.
 Additionally, Dr. Sitafalwalla says proper footwear with a firm grip is essential to help reduce falls on slippery driveways.

 What to do if you feel discomfort